kazUndefined/kazUndefined/README.md

 - 👀 I’m interested in making unblockers for school
 - 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on making proxies
-- 📫 How to reach me, on discord, my username is not your average smut reader#2611 (subject to change at any given point in time)
+- 📫 How to reach me, on discord, my username is kdhd™#3545 (subject to change at any given point in time)

 <!---
 kazUndefined/kazUndefined is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.